The best Dyson Airwrap alternatives to create a plethora of salon-worthy hairstyles – tested by beauty experts

 How similar are hot brushes to the Dyson Airwrap?

-How similar a tool is to the original Dyson Airwrap will depend on the brand and model, and if it’s more important to you that your tool looks like the real deal or gives you like-for-like results.
-The Envie 3-in-1 Hair Styling Brush is the closest match in appearance (they’ve copied the signature grey and pink colourway) but, as the only other tool on our list to use the Coanda effect, the Shark FlexStyle Air Styling & Hair Drying System has the most comparable results.
+How similar a tool is to the original Dyson Airwrap will depend on the brand and model, and whether it’s more important to you that your tool looks like the real deal or gives you like-for-like results.
+We must give a notable mention to the Envie 3-in-1 Hair Styling Brush which stylistically is the closest match (they’ve copied the signature grey and pink colourway) but, as the only other tool on our list to use the auto-suctioning Coanda effect, the Shark FlexStyle Air Styling & Hair Drying System has the most comparable results.

 Sign up for the woman&home newsletter